SoftwareHeritage/swh-deposit/README.md

 </entry>
 ```

-Note: This kind of deposit should be partial (In-Progress: True) since
-no archive will be associated to those metadata.

 ==== One request deposit / Multipart deposit ====

 The one request deposit is a single request containing both the